 For most people getting started in real estate, an office location isn’t necessary.
 At this beginning phase, the focus is really more on building a reputation within your chosen niche.

-Real estate investor, Eric Bowlin says, “The vast majority of people I know who work in real estate have started in their own home.
-It’s more important to choose a target market than to worry about a location for you storefront.
+Real estate investor Eric Bowlin says, “The vast majority of people I know who work in real estate have started in their own home.
+It’s more important to choose a target market than to worry about a location for your storefront.
 At startup, you need to be flexible and able to rapidly adjust your plan if it’s not working.
 A physical location will tie you down to that market and make you less flexible while simultaneously adding expenses.”

-Of course, there may come a time when you do want to find a business location, hire employees and get set up with the right technology.
+Of course, there may come a time when you do want to find a business location, hire employees, and get set up with the right technology.
 Then again, hiring employees isn’t for everyone.
 Eric says, “I’ve had employees in the past and I will never hire an employee again.
 The government regulations for employees is far too burdensome and expensive.
 Instead, everyone I work with is treated like a contractor and given a 1099.”